 The Department of English offers undergraduates the chance to explore a wide array of literary works—poetry, drama, fiction, and non-fiction—from the traditions of British, American, and Anglophone literature.
-We have richly varied offerings in creative writing, in the study of film and other media, and in journalism, rhetoric, and theater.
-Our classes encourage exploratory thinking and conversation, always aiming to increase the students’ knowledge, their skills in reading and critical analysis, and their strengths as writers.
-The department offers opportunities for independent research and internships within both the university and the Rochester community, and we maintain close connections with other undergraduate programs in Comparative Literature, Film Studies, Women’s Studies, African and African American Studies, Theater, and Literary Translation Studies.
+We also have rich and varied offerings in creative writing, in the study of film and other media, and in journalism, rhetoric, and theater.
+There are opportunities for independent research and internships within the university and the Rochester community alike.

 Students in our courses explore works of poetry, drama, fiction and non-fiction from all the traditions of British and American literature; study films and works in other media; develop their talents as creative writers and as performers in theater; and pursue the study of journalism, rhetoric, and debate.
 All of our classes encourage exploratory thinking and critical conversation, always aiming to increase the students' knowledge, their skills in critical analysis, and their strengths as readers and as writers.

 Majors, Minors, and Clusters